Perfect cheese platter

 A cheese platter needs no occasion, but it is a wonderful addition to any festive gathering.
 Whether being served as a starter or in the place of a dessert, the secret ingredient is diversity.
 It is the perfect opportunity to introduce your guests to different tastes and flavour combinations while also pleasing all palates.

-When making your selection, factors to consider are cheese type, milk source, appearance and flavour profile (download the printable cheese tags featured in these pics).
+When making your selection, factors to consider are cheese type, milk source, appearance and flavour profile.

 The many types of cheese can seem intimidating when putting together a great platter, but with a bit of categorisation they are easy to master.